Wild Camping in The South of France

 As the coastal layouts changed, the wild camping spots were disappearing fast.

-So, last Autumn we returned to some of those once magical parking spots for a little trip down memory lane.
+So, we recently returned to some of those once magical parking spots for a little trip down memory lane.
 Not surprisingly, we found a whole different set of rules and restrictions across the French coast.

 Starting at Menton on the Italian border, we enthusiastically drove the coastal route to the border with Spain.